La Plagne is a world class winter ski resort, offering you everything!

 There’s a wide selection of restaurants in La Plagne to choose from ranging from takeaway pizza, typical french cuisine, a full on Savoyard fondue or raclette or even an amazing meet feast with a steak tartare or a tournedos rossini.
 Some of our favourite restaurant recommendations are below:

-- Dominos Pizza - eat in or take away pizza
+- Chez Peter - eat in or take away pizza

 - La Refuge - Savoyard dinning in a nice environment